Employment Taxes 101: An Owner's Guide to Payroll Taxes

 The Internal Revenue Service requires most businesses with employees to withhold and deposit federal payroll, social security, and Medicare taxes.
 Withholding, filing, and remitting payroll taxes can be complicated, but they are tasks that you as a business owner must get right.
 Failure to make proper tax withholdings or deposits can result in significant fines and penalties for a business.

-To help you understand the basics of payroll taxes, here are some key points to consider:
+To help you understand the basics, here are answers to some common questions regarding employment taxes:

 - Federal income tax and state income tax (where applicable) are withheld by the employer from all employees' wages, based on the information provided by employees on their Form W-4.

 - Social Security tax (FICA) is calculated on a percent tax for both Social Security and Medicare on all wages.
 Both of these taxes are split equally between employees and employers so that each pays 6.2 percent for Social Security and 1.45 percent for Medicare.
 Since 2013, employers have also had to withhold an additional 0.9 percent Medicare tax for annual wages paid to an employee in excess of $200,000 ($250,000 for employees who are married and file taxes jointly).

 - Federal Unemployment Tax Act (FUTA) is collected to help fund the nation's unemployment insurance system.

 - State unemployment tax rates vary by state.
 Except for a few states, state unemployment taxes are not deducted from employee wages.
 Consult your tax advisor on the specifics for your location.

 What forms are required when calculating and submitting payroll taxes?

 If your business has at least one employee, it is important to know which forms apply at various stages throughout the employee life cycle.
 Failure to submit the proper paperwork within the federal guidelines can result in significant fines for your business.